 With providing truthful reporting as its aim, Da Ai TV station broke away from the media industry’s traditions by not stressing on viewer ratings nor soliciting any commercial advertisements.
 About a quarter of the TV station’s operating costs is covered by the proceeds from the sale of recyclables collected by Tzu Chi volunteers across Taiwan.
 Since its inception until today, the TV station has garnered 41 prestigious Golden Bell Awards (Taiwan’s equivalent of the Emmy Awards), as well as a host of other local and overseas awards that affirmed the quality of its programmes.

 In order to speedily relay local news to Da Ai TV in Taiwan, Tzu Chi Singapore took a bold step beyond print media and established a video team in 1998.
-In the light of rapid advancement in multimedia and smartphone technologies during the recent years, Tzu Chi Singapore also started a Facebook page, YouTube channel, Instagram and Telegram channel, in addition to its Chinese and English websites.
+In the light of rapid advancement in multimedia and smartphone technologies during the recent years, Tzu Chi Singapore also started a Facebook page, YouTube channel, Instagram, Telegram channel, TikTok channel and Linkedin page in addition to its Chinese and English websites.

 Touched by the call of Master Cheng Yen, many volunteers contributed their talents in writing, translation, photography, videography, art and decor, etc., to help spread the messages and spirit of Great Love to the masses.
 As of today, there are thousands of Tzu Chi media volunteers around the world, working to provide real-time news updates and to record Tzu Chi’s activities worldwide.